sperlis/as-apis/README.md

 > **NOTE**

-> To use a configuration file that is not in the local directory or that uses a custom name, use the `namesConfigFile` command-line argument.
+> To use a configuration file that is not in the local directory or that uses a custom name, use the `namedConfigFile` command-line argument.

 > Example:
 >```